EmmanuelAmet/note-taking-mobile-app/README.md

 ### Offline & Cloud Support Provided.
 This is a note keeking that helps users to organized their notes with both offline and cloud support.

+### Services Used:
+    AWS: AWS Device Farm (for testing the app across an extensive range of real mobile devices in the cloud)
+    GCP: Google Drive API & Oauth
+    Google Firebase: Sgn-in with Google, Analytics, Crushlytic
+    Framework: Flutter
+    Programming Language: Dart
+    Datbase: Hive DB

+#### NB:
+    Google must verify your account after enabling the Oauth in GCP console which is a requirement for syncing your app with the user Google Drive

 ![Screenshot](20220610_144144.gif)
 ![Screenshot](20220611_123445.gif)
 ![Screenshot](Screenshot_20220610-135037.png)